 Black Walnut Tincture Uses

 If you don’t happen to have black walnut trees nearby, or they’re not currently in season, black walnut tincture is available from Starwest Botanicals.
-They also sell black walnut hull capsules for an easy pill form or dried black walnut hull powder for use in topical antifungal remedies (such as salves and creams).
+They also sell black walnut hull capsules in easy pill form or dried black walnut hull powder for use in topical antifungal remedies (such as salves and creams).

 Black Walnuts and Iodine